 Note: This chapter sets forth the right attitude a true believer is to have toward sin.
 This chapter is only necessary because salvation is indeed by pure grace.
 If salvation is partly by grace and partly by works there would be no danger of a true believer abusing grace or developing a wrong attitude toward sin.
 If salvation is partly by works, then the professed believer would be constantly attempting to keep himself by self-effort, or personal faithfulness.
 If that were the case, there would be no need to sound any kind of warning about abusing the grace of God.
 Furthermore, this chapter sets forth the truth that as servants of righteousness true believers give testimony to the reality of saving faith.
 True believers acknowledge moral righteousness and pursue the will of God in their personal walk.
 They do so as they follow the Spirit (Romans 8:12-14).
 However, such behavior only testifies to the reality of saving faith—it is in no way the means by which God saves or keeps the believer.

 G. Romans 7:1-25

-Note: The great truth of this chapter is that every true believer is "dead" to the law by the body of Christ.
+Note: The central truth of this chapter states every true believer is "dead" to the law by the body of Christ.
 Consequently, our failures to keep the law do not bring us back into condemnation in the sight of God.
 Understanding this truth is essential to gaining a full assurance of the salvation provided for us in Christ.

 H. Romans 8:1-39